TheLX5/SMW-Patches/Retry System/README.txt

 11. (ver 2.06b) Fixed window garbage that appeared for a frame upon closing the retry prompt. (lx5)

+12. (ver 2.06c) Moved !use_custom_midway_bar define to retry_table.asm (it makes more sense to have it together with the other settings).
+(KevinM)

+13. (ver 2.06c) Updated the Sprite Initial Facing fix to the newest version, to solve an issue with LM position entrance method 2.
+Also updated to detect old and new versions of the standalone fix.
+If patched to a ROM that used old Retry, the old fix will be replaced automatically with the new one.
+Thanks to Darolac for reporting this.
+(KevinM)

+14. (ver 2.06c) Fixed two bugs related to the intro level.
+(KevinM)
+  - If using the old LM sprite 19 fix (shift+F8 hijack) and placing Mario's starting position on the main map, dying on the intro level would warp him from level C5 to level 1C5.
+  - If using the new LM sprite 19 fix (LM 3.20+ silent hijack), dying on the intro level would warp Mario from level C5 to level 1C5.
+Also the check for LM's hijacks was updated to be done at compile time with Asar's read function, rather than at runtime by LDAing certain rom addresses.

+15. (ver 2.06c) Added compatibility with SA-1 pack v1.35+, by remapping the windowing channel automatically from 7 to 1.
+(KevinM)

 **********************************
 * Compatibility Management       *